 What Does an Integrated Marketing Campaign Do?

-Integrated marketing campaigns blend your key marketing components into one unified marketing message.
+Integrated marketing campaigns blend your key marketing components into one unified marketing message, so it is important that you discover your ideal customer profile.
 Utilizing lower-priced organic advertising (think social media) and higher-priced direct marketing gives your integrated marketing campaign the greatest consumer penetration with the lowest overall price point.

 Additionally, integrating your marketing communications helps provide clarity and consistency, which play an important role in creating brand awareness.

 Mailing marketing materials directly to the consumer is a traditional marketing technique companies use for one simple reason: It works.
 Findings from the Target Marketing’s Sixth Annual Media Usage Forecast, a survey of more than 350 marketers, indicated that direct mailers still have the highest success in capturing new customers and handily beat out new marketing channels like social media for acquiring new customers.